-A semantic differential instrument, similar to that used by Cory et. al (2010a) gathered information about perceptions of personality traits of members of four occupations: bankers, accountants, stockbrokers and marketing managers.
-Selection of these occupations was based on prior research (see, for example, Cory et. al 2007 and Cory et. al 2010b).
-They are all service occupations and growth has been predicted in 15 of the 16 service-providing industries for the ten year period ending in 2018.
-Thus, most individuals entering the job market during that tenyear period will find employment in a service industry.
-Study participants were expected to be familiar with these occupations.
+A semantic differential instrument, similar to that used by Cory et. al (2010a) was designed to gather information about perceptions of the personality traits of members of four occupations: (1) accountants, (2) bankers, (3) marketing managers and (4) stockbrokers.
+These occupations were selected based on their similarity to those used in prior research (see, for example, Cory et. al 2007 and Cory et. al 2010b).
+These four occupations all provide services as opposed to goods.
+The Bureau of Labor Statistics has predicted growth in 15 of the 16 service-providing industries for the ten-year period 2008 to 2018, which is where most individuals entering the job market at that time will seek employment.
+Therefore, it was felt that study participants should be familiar with these occupations.

-The Sixteen Personality Factor (16 PF) Questionnaire (Cattell et. al 1993) provided the semantic differential terms.
-This questionnaire has been used since the mid-1940s to determine individual personality traits (e.g., Garcia-Sedeño, et. al 2009).
-However, the 16 PF Questionnaire was not used to actually determine actual personality traits, but to gather information about participants' perceptions of personality traits for members of each of the four occupations in this study.
-Four different high schools located in the Southwestern U.S. provided subjects who completed the survey, after having the instrument carefully explained.
-This resulted in 365 responses, but 11 were not complete, which netted 354 usable surveys.
+The terms for the semantic differential were obtained from the Sixteen Personality Factor (16 PF) Questionnaire (Cattell et. al 1993) which has been used extensively since the mid-1940s to determine individual personality traits (e.g., Garcia-Sedeño, et. al 2009).
+In the current study, rather than using the 16 PF Questionnaire to determine participants' actual personality traits, the terms used by the 16 PF to describe one's personality were used in a semantic differential, which was presented to study participants.
+Results were compiled to determine participants' perceptions of personality traits for members of each of the four occupations in this study.
+This approach has been used successfully in prior research studies (Cory et. al 2008; Cory et. al 2010a; Cory et. al 2010b).

+The sample was comprised of high school seniors attending one of four different schools located in the Southwestern U.S. The instrument was carefully explained to participants and they were given an opportunity to ask questions prior to completing the questionnaire.
+A total of 365 responses was received, but 11 were not complete, which resulted in 354 usable surveys.
 Of the 354 usable surveys, 177 (50%) were completed by Hispanic students and 47 (13%) were completed by non-Hispanic white students.
 The analysis was restricted to the total of 212 surveys completed by these two groups.
 The high school students ranged in age from 17 to 19.
 For Hispanics, 48% were males and 52% were females.
 For non-Hispanic whites, 57% were males and 43% were females.
 The sample was restricted to high school seniors, and was not random.
 However, each school was selected from a different part of the city and should represent a good cross section of individuals in their last year of high school.

-Personality traits, based on the 16PF questionnaire, were presented in pairs on the instrument.
-Each pair of terms was separated by a seven-line scale.
-Participants were instructed to choose the more descriptive of the two words they felt were applicable to a member of the occupation indicated.
-They were to consider a member of the respective occupation and then place a mark between each pair of descriptive terms based on the strength of the association with the term.
-For example, the terms "Shy" and "Bold" were presented to the students in the following format:
+The students were presented with pairs of personality traits, based on the 16 PF questionnaire, which could be descriptive of a member of each of the four occupations.
+The semantic differential presented each pair of terms separated by a seven-line measuring stick.
+Participants chose which of each pair of words they felt was more descriptive of a member of the occupation indicated.
+Participants were told to think of a member of the respective occupation and then to place a mark between each pair of descriptive terms based on the strength of the member's association with the term.
+For example, the terms "Cool" and "Warm" were presented to the students in the following format:

-Very Fairly Slightly Neither Slightly Fairly Very Shy Bold
+Very Fairly Slightly Neither Slightly Fairly Very